How Often to Wash Bedding

 2. Sort by Fabric Weight and Type

-Divide your laundry by material and weight.
-This improves wash efficiency and prevents fabric damage:
+Divide your laundry by fabric and weight.
+This prevents fabric damage and ensures optimal washing efficiency:

 • Light bedding (pillowcases, sheets)